komalchauhan88/KafkaExercise/README.md

 # Kafka-Exercise-SDET

-Kafka-Exercise-SDET project is written in Java language that create a messaging system build on Kafka in which a producer publishes the message in the format of {id, message} and consumer read it.
-Message is persisted in the PostGres DB in 'exercise' table in 'test_db' database.
+Kafka-Exercise-SDET is a Java project that create a messaging system build on Kafka in which a producer publishes the message in the format of {id, message} and consumer reads it.
+Message persist in the Postgres DB in 'exercise' table in 'test_db' database.
 Secondly, to verify the communication, BDD test framework is written that verify the completeness and correctness of the message flow from producer to consumer and then DB.
-Kafka system and test framework is dockerized suing the docker-composer.
+Kafka system and test framework is dockerized using the docker-composer.

 ## Tools Used: